Apache Cassandra monitoring

 Apache Cassandra is a free and open-source distributed database management system designed to handle large amounts of data across many commodity servers, providing high availability with no single point of failure.

-Visit our Community page to learn more about how Dynatrace monitors and analyzes the activity of your Apache Cassandra database services across all platforms, providing visibility down to individual database statements.
+Visit our Cassandra performance to learn more about how Dynatrace monitors and analyzes the activity of your Apache Cassandra database services across all platforms, providing visibility down to individual database statements.